 - Car: 2 hours, 30 minutes, 124 miles (200 kilometers)

 The bus from Granada to Córdoba takes about 2 hours, 45 minutes and costs between $15 and $22.
 There are nine buses running to Córdoba each day.
 You can buy tickets from Movelia, ALSA, or GoEuro.
 While the bus and train stations are side-by-side in Córdoba, you might find that getting to the bus station in Granada is a bit of a feat, seeing as it's not in the immediate city center.
 The train turns out to be both faster and more convenient.

 Depending on the train you take, traveling by railway can take 1 hour, 20 minutes or over two hours.
-Still, even the slowest of journeys goes faster than the bus.
+Still, even the slowest of journeys is faster than the bus.